trrapp12/trrapp12/README.md

 ### Hi!
 I'm Trevor

+> The impediment to action advances action.
+> What stands in the way becomes the way.

 Professional History:
 - I have 6 kids!
 - I love BJJ, Muay Thai, Boxing, and MMA